edouardlp/Mask-RCNN-CoreML/README.md

                 Classifier.model
 ```

+Run :

 ```bash
 $ swift run maskrcnn convert <your_model_name>
 ```

-If you want to use input files located elsewhere, or to output the model to another directory, simply use
+If you want to use input files located elsewhere, or to output the model to another directory, simply run :

 ```bash
 $ swift run maskrcnn convert <your_model_name> --config=<path_to_config_file> --weights=<path_to_weights_file> --output_dir=<path_to_output_dir>